swanky-rt/Student-Navigator/assignment-5/README.md

 - **marketing_campaign:** Only aggregated, non-personal insights are shared for marketing analysis
 - **research_dataset:** Data is fully anonymized for research, applying the strictest privacy—no personal information.

+### What attacks were attempted?
+All adversarial evaluations used hijacking / social-engineering style attacks implemented as multi-turn dialogues that attempt to coerce the privacy-preserving assistant into revealing private tokens.
+Prompting variations (different strategies) include:

+- Authority roleplay: The attacker prompt is generated to impersonate roles such as HR, legal, or compliance, demanding verification of specific fields.
+This is implemented in the code by constructing pretext prompts that simulate authoritative requests (see `generate_hijack_pretext` in `attack_defense_sim.py`).
+- Few-shot deception: The attacker prompt may include examples or context that condition the defender model to reply with sensitive fields.
+This is achieved by varying the prompt content and conversation history in multi-turn simulations.
+- Iterative escalation: The code supports successive rephrasing and increasingly forceful requests across multiple chat turns.
+Each turn, the attacker can escalate the urgency or specificity of the request, stimulating the defender to potentially reveal more information.
+- "Mild" to "Extreme" variation: The hijacking prompt style is controlled by the `hijack_style` parameter in the code, allowing the attacker to switch between less aggressive (mild) and more aggressive (extreme) contextual hijacking prompts.

 ---

 ## Model Design with Justification